 “But I wouldn’t prefer the word ’eager’ to describe our attitude in overseas acquisition, because eagerness usually leads to risks,” Fu said.

 There are many acquisition opportunities because of sluggish global economy, “but opportunities come with risks and we have to be careful not to buy assets because they look cheap,” Fu said.
 “We buy assets only because they can bring long-term value to our shareholders.”

 Sinopec has held talks with Oklahoma-based Chesapeake Energy Corp.
-(CHK) and others about investing in shale assets, Chairman Fu said after the company’s annual shareholder meeting in May.
+(CHK:US) and others about investing in shale assets, Chairman Fu said after the company’s annual shareholder meeting in May.